CSE237SP2022/project-nutritionscraper/README.md

 - Tasks for the next iteration: Write JUnit tests to ensure all of our functionalities are working as planned.
 Having all of the nutrition info that we're scraping to printed out in a file to be opened by the bash script.

 ### Constance user story
-- Accomplished tasks: 1.
-Cleaned up the NutritionDataScraper output table, allowing it to exclude key value pairs exceptions in the scraping process.
-2. Created and managed project tracking board, for project management and task assignment.
+- Accomplished tasks (iteration 2): 1.
+Wrote JUnit tests for PersonalNutritionInfo.
+2. Reformatted and applied clean code practices to PersonalNutritionInfo.
+3. Cleaned up NutritionDataScraper class code 4.
+Upkept and majaged project tracking board.
-- Tasks for next time: Write 1.
-JUnit tests for different functionalities, catching server errors and exceptions.
-2. clean up NutritionDataScraper class code, following clean code principles.
+- Tasks for next time: 1.
+Explore how LBM(lean body mass) and BMR(basal metabolic rate) can add value to the foodItems in our input.txt file.